 Box 7: Foreign Tax Paid

 Enter the foreign tax you paid on dividends and other distributions on stock.

 Enter the foreign country or U.S. possession in which the tax is reported on Box 7.

 Box 9: Cash Liquidation Distributions

-Enter the cash liquidation distribution (return of the cost or basis in the investment), also considered as the cash you paid upon liquidation of all or part of an underlying entity.
+Enter the cash liquidation distribution (return of the cost or basis of the investment), also considered the cash you paid upon liquidation of all or part of an underlying entity.